danielcaldas/oldblog/_posts/2019-10-15-unit-testing-with-fixtures-unleashed.markdown

 Not a known project, but the babel plugin where I first implemented such architecture is <a href="https://goodguydaniel.com/blog/presenting-babel-plugin-cloudinary/" target="_blank" title="goodguydaniel.com, blog post, Presenting babel-plugin-cloudinary">babel-plugin-cloudinary</a>, if you check the test setup, you might quickly identify the patterns explored in this article.

 Do you see any similarities between all the listed projects?
 I do!
-We could, in a way, say that they are all in their ways compilers. **Vast spectrum of inputs with a narrow entry point, often a `compile` function that takes in some code**.
+We could say that they are all compilers, in their own ways.
+They often have a **vast spectrum of inputs and narrow APIs, often exposed via a `compile` alike function**.

 <small>**tip**: to have a big picture of how these projects run fixtures, go to their repository and perform a search for "fixtures/" and you'll see *glue* code somewhat related to the one demonstrated in this article; it might be a bit harder to follow due to the dimension of these projects</small>.